triggerman722/awesomepostscriptexamples/README.md

 # awesomepostscriptexamples
 Awesome examples of how to do things in postscript.
 Postscript is both awesomane and terrible at the same time.
-Although there is example content out there, I'd adding stuff here that I found difficult in the hope that it is useful down the road.
+Although there is example content out there, I'm adding stuff here that I found difficult in the hope that it is useful down the road.

 ## Table of contents
 - [Quick start](#quick-start)